am2998/Arch-Lab/README.md

 - **Kitty/** - Terminal emulator configurations
   - `kitty.conf` - 🐱 Kitty terminal settings and customizations

-## 📜 License

-This repository is licensed under the terms provided in the LICENSE file.

 ---

 *Feel free to explore and use these configurations and scripts for your own Arch Linux installations.*